-Some of the best restaurants I enjoyed included the Tribeca Music Bar, Restaurante Amilia, La Sirena, Restaurante Raco del Pla, Marco Polo, and La Barra de Cesar Anca.
+Some of the best restaurants I enjoyed included the Tribeca Music Bar, Restaurante Amilia, La Sirena, Restaurante Raco del Pla, Marco Polo and La Barra de Cesar Anca.

 Great food if a little pricey sometimes.

 Each of these beaches has its own unique characteristics defining its beauty and worth.
-My most favourite beach is Playa del Postiguet.
+My favourite beach is Playa del Postiguet.

-Landmarks & Buildings
+Landmarks and Buildings

 Alicante is home to some of the oldest and most impressive buildings in Spain.

-They are so many such that I had to take some time to plan where to start and end my tour.
+They are so many that I had to take some time to plan where to start and end my tour.
 With the help of the resources on Hypermarket Holiday, I was able to make very careful choices going from one place to another.

 There really is something for everyone here and it’s worth spending a bit of time checking out these great local landmarks.